-Airbnb’s most trending destinations for 2019 stretch across the globe.
+Airbnb has trending destinations that stretch across the globe..
 From beach destinations to mountain getaways to urban hubs, they all have one thing in common: There are some epic places to rent in each one.
 Here’s the lowdown on where to find the best Airbnbs in the most popular destinations on the site.

 Kaikoura, New Zealand

 The small south island town of Kaikoura is a household name nowadays but not for the right reasons.
 Kaikoura was badly hit by a 7.8-magnitude hurricane, and subsequent tsunami, in November 2016.
 Things are on the up now, though, and the country’s Coastal Pacific Railway just reopened after a two-year closure.
 You can contribute to the local rebuilding efforts with your tourist dollars by making Kaikoura part of a New Zealand itinerary.
 You likely won’t be alone.
 Year-over-year searches for lodgings in Kaikoura are up 210%, and Airbnb bookings are up nearly 300% since the tragic quake.
 If you’re up for making the journey that far down under, some stunning rentals are available.

 Kaikoura has a range of rentals available, from trucks converted into tiny homes to a house with beer bottles built into the foundation.
 If rustic chic is more your style, there’s also this imported Mongolian yurt right on a farm where you can go watch and feed the animals.